Rational function approximation with normalized positive denominators: Numerical Results

 \subsection{Differential Equations}

 As outlined in the introduction, consider solving a general non-constant coefficient differential equation

 where $f(x)\in \mathcal{P}(n)$, for some positive integer $n$.
-Spectral methods numerically solve these differential equations by approximation the solution as a polynomial
+Spectral methods numerically solve these differential equations by approximating the solution as a polynomial

-for some orthogonal basis functions, $\{\phi_i\}$, known as trial functions, and $\{a_i\}$ are to be found.
-Using appropriate basis functions, spatial derivatives are converted into sparse matrices \cite{dedalus, spectral_methods_sparse}.
-This turns (\ref{eq:general_ode}) into a linear system of equations in terms of the coefficients, $\{a_i\}$.
-Assuming these matrices are sparse, this system of equations can be solved efficiently.
+for some orthogonal basis functions $\{\phi_i\}$ known as trial functions, with $\{a_i\}$ to be found.
+Appropriate basis functions convert the spatial derivatives into sparse matrices \cite{dedalus, spectral_methods_sparse}, turning (\ref{eq:general_ode}) into a linear system of equations that can be solved efficiently.

-When coefficients $p(x)$ and $q(x)$ are not constant, numerical spectral solvers, like Dedalus \cite{dedalus}, approximate them in terms of orthogonal basis functions $\{\psi_i\}$, known as test functions.
-Under appropriate test functions, the coefficients are converted to banded matrices with bands approximately the size of the number of basis functions used.
-When multiplied against the derivative matrices, the resulting system of linear equations may no longer be sparse.
-Therefore, it is important to approximate these coefficients with few coefficients to maintain sparsity and accurately represent the original differential equation.
+When $p(x)$ and $q(x)$ are not constant, numerical spectral solvers, like Dedalus \cite{dedalus}, approximate them in terms of orthogonal basis functions $\{\psi_i\}$, known as test functions.
+This converts them into banded matrices approximately the size of the number of basis functions used.
+Once multiplied with the derivative matrices, one may no longer have a sparse system.
+Thus, one must strike a balance between accurate approximation while using as few coefficients as possible.

-As noted in Section \ref{sec:intro}, a high-degree polynomial approximation is required to maintain a faithful approximation.
-Instead, rational approximations can use a reduced number of coefficients while maintaining an equivalent or higher level of accuracy.
-Concretely, for (\ref{eq:general_ode}), approximate the non-constant coefficients $c_k(x)$ as the following rational functions
+A natural proposal would be to use rational approximations instead.
+Concretely, for (\ref{eq:general_ode}), approximate the non-constant coefficients $c_k(x)$ as rational functions

 where $p_{k, N} \in \mathcal{P}(N)$ and $q_M \in \mathcal{P}(M)$.
 If $q_M(x)\neq 0$ in the approximation interval, we can instead solve